-The Department of Geography at California State University, Northridge (CSUN) prepares students for careers in an increasingly complex and dynamic world.
-Our majors typically graduate with a diverse and relevant skill set in demand by industries in the public and private sector.
-Students are offered the opportunity to develop the ability to master geospatial techniques, solve complex problems and communicate effectively in relation to human-environment interactions.
+The Department of Geography and Environmental Studies at California State University, Northridge, prepares students for careers in an increasingly complex and dynamic world.
+Majors typically graduate with a diverse and relevant skill set in demand by industries in the public and private sector.
+Students are offered the opportunity to master geospatial techniques, solve complex problems and communicate effectively in relation to human-environment interactions.

 Seeking academic advisement is essential to academic success and timely graduation.
 Undergraduates must consult with an advisor as soon as they declare Geography as their major and before registration each semester.
 Graduate students must consult with the graduate advisor before registering for classes.
 Contact the department chair for undergraduate advisement and the graduate coordinator for questions about graduate study.
 Academic advisement is also available to students through both the department advisor and staff advisors in the College of Social and Behavioral Sciences Student Services Center/EOP.
 Call (818) 677-2658 to schedule an appointment.

 The degree also can provide a foundation for pursuing advanced or professional degrees in social, environmental or physical sciences.

-Technical skills taught in geography include computer mapping, field observation and data collection, including the use of drone technology; Global Positioning Systems (GPS), land-use analysis; online mapping such as Google Earth; paper or digital map design; professional report writing, sediment analysis, statistics, topographic surveying and weather station instrumentation.
+Technical skills taught in geography include: Geographic Information Systems (GIS); field observation and data collection, including the use of drone technology; Global Positioning Systems (GPS); sustainability analysis and management; land-use analysis; online mapping such as Google Earth; paper or digital map design; professional report writing, sediment analysis, spatial statistics, topographic surveying and weather station instrumentation.

 Scholarships and Awards

 Computer Labs, Classrooms and Technology

 The Department of Geography and Environmental Studies houses two state-of-the-art geospatial computer labs geared toward geographic information systems, and all classrooms are designed as Smart classrooms with the latest technology to meet student needs.
 The department is closely affiliated with the Center for Geospatial Technology (CGST) where students learn highly employable skills working with cutting-edge technology on real-world problems.
 In addition, the department has extensive field and lab equipment, including drone mapping technology, for the physical geography program.
-See the Geography department website for more information.
+See the Department of Geography and Environmental Studies website for more information.